space88man/kubeadm-transcripts/centos/04-etcd.md

 export ETCDCTL_API=3

+## v2 command: guaranteed to fail
+etcdctl ls / --recursive

+## v3 stores are incompatible with v2: we will see nothing here
+## even if we try to force v2
+ETCDCTL_API=2 etcdctl ls / --recursive

 ## --endpoints is superfluous here, as this is the default value;
 ## included here for illustrative purposes
 etcdctl --endpoints 127.0.0.1:2379 get /registry --prefix --keys-only | sort | uniq